saviosaldanha/Watson-TextToSpeech-Python/README.md

 Unzip the Watson-TextToSpeech-Python in your code directory and run it in Python.

+In this download - have a look at the Zip File which contains all the examples of the voices that are generated for the example input text.

 Good Luck and have a look at the code and learn how to use it.